erwinkn/erwinkn.github.io/content/blog/concrete-intro/index.md

 - **Not overdosing cement in concrete.** Using more cement than specified in official standards or technical specs in concrete is common practice.
 In some cases it's necessary because of environmental conditions, sometimes it's "just to be safe" and make everyone's job easier.
 The consequence is that concrete sometimes end up with a 10-20% higher carbon footprint than necessary.
 - **Using different types of cement and concrete,** focusing on reducing total {{< co2 >}} footprint.
 Possibilities here include changing the construction process to accomodate formulations with less clinker or using different concrete formulations in different parts of a building.

-There are also a number of companies building technological innovations, ranging from [optimising concrete mix](https://alcemy.tech/en/) to [curing it](https://www.carboncure.com/) with {{< co2 >}}.
+There are also a number of companies building technological innovations, ranging from [optimising concrete mix](https://alcemy.tech/en/) to [curing it](https://www.solidiatech.com/solutions.html) with {{< co2 >}}.

+Overall, [a report from the ETH Zürich](https://www.research-collection.ethz.ch/handle/20.500.11850/301843) showed that a combination of the measures above may reduce the carbon footprint of concrete used in construction by up to 50%!
+It's a strong demonstration that, despite the necessity of carbon capture at the clinker stage in the long run, there is a lot to be done at other stages of the value chain as well.

 ## Beyond net-zero

 **Let's imagine that the year is 2050 and we've achieved carbon neutral cement**.
 We have incredibly efficient cement kilns running on [pure oxygen](https://en.wikipedia.org/wiki/Oxy-fuel_combustion_process), producing high-quality clinker and capturing 90+% of the {{< co2 >}} coming out.
 Due to better chemical formulations, smarter use of concrete and a necessity for the construction industry to achieve nearly zero embodied emissions, all the innovations outlined above have become the new normal.

 But remember, concrete absorbs {{< co2 >}} during its lifetime.
-This means that our buildings have not only reduced their footprint: they are now actively removing carbon from the atmosphere.
-Even better, we may have found ways to accelerate the recarbonation process and leverage it to achieve higher resistances with less cement.
+This means that our buildings have not only reduced their footprint: **they are now actively removing carbon from the atmosphere.** Even better, we may have found ways to accelerate the recarbonation process and leverage it to achieve [higher resistances with less cement](https://www.carboncure.com/).
 Upon destruction, the concrete remnants of old buildings are recycled, absorbing even more {{< co2 >}} in the process.

 Needless to say, an incredible amount of work needs to be done before we can reach that stage.
-But I want to keep this in mind: this is what the future could look like. **Over the course of a few decades, the concrete industry could go from the most carbon-intensive industrial sector to being one of the major sinks of {{< co2 >}} in the world.**
+But let's keep this in mind: this is what the future could look like.
+Over the course of a few decades, the concrete industry could go from the most carbon-intensive industrial sector to being **one of the major sinks of {{< co2 >}} in the world.**

 Concrete is one of the most crucial sectors in our transition to a carbon-neutral world and is deeply fascinating.
 Yet, I feel it is often overlooked compared to other areas of interest in discussions around the climate.
 I highly encourage ambitious folks to come tackle the problem, both within existing organisations, and by building new ones.
 There's a real shift in the industry right now.
-The questions it not "will we reach net-zero?" anymore, but "how will we do it?"
+The questions it not *"will we reach net-zero?"* anymore, but *"how will we do it?"*

 ## Final words and references {#refs}

+Thanks for making it this far!
+Hopefully this proved both informative and enjoyable.

+The second article in the series will cover the technologies and actions that could help decarbonise concrete in much more depth, leveraging some of my modelling work.

+The third article will be quite different, bordering on science fiction.
+The goal is to imagine what a carbon neutral construction industry would look like.
+I'm still not sure of what the answer is, but I'm excited to find out.

-I have linked many references in this article, but a few reports and papers have been crucial to shape my understanding of the subject.
+I have linked many references in this piece, but a few reports and papers have been crucial to shape my understanding of the subject.
 If you're interested in diving deeper, here are my recommandations:

-- As an introduction to the subject, [the first chapter of Making Concrete Change](https://www.chathamhouse.org/2018/06/making-concrete-change-innovation-low-carbon-cement-and-concrete-0/1-introduction) from Chatham House is fantastic.
-The rest of the report is just as good, I regularly come back to it.
+- As an introduction to the subject, [the first chapter of *"Making Concrete Change"*](https://www.chathamhouse.org/2018/06/making-concrete-change-innovation-low-carbon-cement-and-concrete-0/1-introduction) from Chatham House is fantastic.
+The rest of the report is just as interesting, I regularly come back to it.
 - [The IEA roadmap towards low carbon cement](https://www.iea.org/reports/technology-roadmap-low-carbon-transition-in-the-cement-industry) is both very clear and a major reference in most reports and academic papers I've seen.
 You'll need to create an account, but the report is free.
-- [This report](https://www.research-collection.ethz.ch/handle/20.500.11850/301843) from the ETH Zürich outlines a very interesting scenario: they try to achieve the highest reductions possible in concrete's carbon footprint, **without carbon capture** (spoiler: they reach a high number).
-Whereas most other reports focus solely on cement production, they also consider the whole value chain, including concrete and construction.
+- [*A sustainable future for the European Cement and Concrete Industry*](https://www.research-collection.ethz.ch/handle/20.500.11850/301843) from the ETH Zürich considers the whole value chain, including concrete and construction, whereas most other reports focus solely on cement production.
+It outlines a very interesting scenario: the authors try to achieve the highest reductions possible in concrete's carbon footprint, *without carbon capture* (spoiler: they reach a high number).
-- For a detailed discussion of cement, concrete & sustainability, the UNEP report ["Eco-efficient cements"](https://wedocs.unep.org/bitstream/handle/20.500.11822/25281/eco_efficient_cements.pdf) covers nearly everything.
+- For a detailed discussion of cement, concrete & sustainability, the UNEP report [*"Eco-efficient cements"*](https://wedocs.unep.org/bitstream/handle/20.500.11822/25281/eco_efficient_cements.pdf) covers nearly everything.
 The 6th chapter on "The Limitations of Earth Chemistry" is short and worth a read, explaining from first principles why our current formulation for hydraulic cements is pretty much the only possible one.
-- If you're interested in alternative cement formulations, there are two great papers accompanying the UNEP report above: ["Alternative cement clinkers"](https://www.sciencedirect.com/science/article/abs/pii/S000888461630775X) (Gartner & Sui, 2017) and ["Alkali-activated-materials"](https://www.sciencedirect.com/science/article/abs/pii/S0008884616307700) (Provis, 2018)
+- If you're interested in alternative cement formulations, there are two great papers accompanying the UNEP report above: [*"Alternative cement clinkers"*](https://www.sciencedirect.com/science/article/abs/pii/S000888461630775X) (Gartner & Sui, 2017) and [*"Alkali-activated-materials"*](https://www.sciencedirect.com/science/article/abs/pii/S0008884616307700) (Provis, 2018)

+*Many thanks to Laurent Duveau and Eric Bourdon from Vicat for their expertise and advice, my good friend Guillaume Dupuy for the always pertinent feedback and all the people that have patiently listened to me talk about concrete for hours.*